An equivariant compactification for adjoint reductive group schemes: Compactification for split adjoint reductive group schemes

 \begin{remark} Our method of constructing the projective scheme $\mathcal{X}$ containing $G$ as an open subscheme fails for non adjoint reductive groups.
-A key feature of our approach is that for the adjoint group $G$, the set of simple roots forms a basis of the character space $X_{\mathbb{R}}$ and cuts out a rational cone $C_0$ (the negative Weyl chamber) in the cocharacter space $X^{\vee}_{\mathbb{R}}$ such that the translations of $C_0$ under the Weyl group form a complete fan in $X^{\vee}_{\mathbb{R}}$.
-In non adjoint case, there is no such a basis in the character space.
+A key feature of our approach is that for the adjoint group $G$, the set of simple roots forms a basis of the character space $X_{\mathbb{R}}$ and cuts out a rational cone $C_0$ (the negative Weyl chamber) in the cocharacter space $X^{\vee}_{\mathbb{R}}$ such that the translates of $C_0$ under the Weyl group form a complete fan in $X^{\vee}_{\mathbb{R}}$.
+This feature is used to get the properness of $\mathcal{X}$, see the proof of \Cref{properness} and \Cref{remarkproperness}.
+In the non adjoint case, there is no such a basis in the character space.
 In fact, since the action of the Weyl group on the cocharacter space is generated by simple reflections, the cone $C_0$ cut out by such a basis must lie in some Weyl chamber.
 Since the fan of the translates of $C_0$ is complete, the cone $C_0$ must be a Weyl chamber.
-Hence this basis is the translation of simple roots under some element in the Weyl group.
+Hence this basis is the image of the set of simple roots by a Weyl group element.
 This implies the root datum of $G$ is adjoint.\footnote{We thank Will Sawin for pointing this out to us.} \end{remark}

 \begin{remark} A wonderful compactification (which is not necessarily smooth) $\overline{G}$ for a general split reductive group $G$ over a field has been proposed in \cite[2.4]{secondadjointness}, and has been applied to give a geometric proof of the second adjointness of Bernstein for p-adic groups, see loc. cit. \end{remark}